 The Efinity® project(s) provided with this example design incorporate IP cores.
-Although the IP exists in the project, the zip file does not include all generate files. before you compile the project, you need to generate the IP.
+Although the IP exists in the project, the zip file does not include all generate files.
+Before you compile the project, you need to generate the IP.

 - 1. Open the project in the Efinity® software.
 The Project pane under the Dashboard should show all the files in the design as well as the IP cores. - 2.
-Right-click on the name of an IP core to open a context-sensitive menu. - 3.
-Choose Generate.
-The IP Manager generates the deliverables for the IP core. - 4.
-Repeat step 3 for all IP cores in the project.
+Right-click on the IP folder in the Project pane and choose Generate All.